-Se AMD he is trying to figure out whether he is on the right track or not about his microarchitecture Zen attitude, just have a look at the latest data on the market shares distributed by Mercury Research.
+Se AMD he is trying to figure out whether he is on the right track or not about his microarchitecture Zen, just have a look at the latest data on the market shares distributed by Mercury Research.
 The latter, in fact, show that the Sunnyvale house, for what concerns the CPUs belonging to the family x86, stay gaining considerably Plot su Intel.
 Eccezionfatta however for the CPU server.

 AMD has obviously been proud to share this data with the press.
-But this does not take away from the fact that Zen is attracting more customers throughout the entire production cycle of AMD itself, than with the same data just before the arrival of the aforementioned microarchitecture.
+But this does not take away from the fact that Zen is attracting more customers in the entire production cycle of AMD itself, than compared to the same data just before the arrival of the aforementioned microarchitecture.
 Overall, Intel's eternal rival now owns a share equal to 13,3% of market of the CPUs x86.

 This is a percentage point compared to the previous quarter and 4,7 percentage points compared to the same quarter a year ago.
 Nothing to complain about, even if Intel is still far away.

 The gains for AMD have come especially for what concerns the desktop and laptop market.
-Year after year, AMD ha climbed 4,9 percentage points in the computer world desktop and the 5,1 percent in the laptop market.
+Year after year, AMD ha climbed 4,9 percentage points in the computer world desktop and 5,1 percent in the laptop market.
 Overall, however, its market share desktop (17,1 percent) remains higher than its share in that laptop (equal to about 13,1 percent).

 It's a bit strange that AMD is having the same kind of gains in the server segment of the market.
 Its share actually decreased by a few tenths compared to the previous quarter, even if it increased by 1,9 percentage points compared to last year.
 There is no doubt that AMD would like to see more gains in that particular market segment.